New Jersey Historic Trust Affiliated with the Department of Community Affairs

 Municipality: Greenwich Township

+Owned and operated by the Cumberland County Historical Society, the Log Granary is located on the Gibbon House property, contributing to the Greenwich Historic District.
 Several experts in Swedish colonial architecture, including the late restoration architect G. Edwin Brumbaugh and the late Amandus Johnson of the American Swedish Historical Museum, examined the Log Granary and determined that it is of Swedish construction and probably dates to ca. 1640-1650.
 They further noted that the structure was probably used as a store house or granary and that was extremely significant as “probably the oldest building of its type in America.”
 It also appears to be the only Swedish-derived, seventeenth-century agricultural log building extant along the Delaware River.
-A dendrochronology report completed in 2016, however, places the date of construction at 1783.
-The granary is owned and operated by the Cumberland County Historical Society and is open to the public.
+A dendrochronology report completed in 2016, however, places the date of construction in 1783.
+The Trust grant will help fund the preparation of an Interpretive Plan for the Log Granary located within the Greenwich Historic District.